Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-- Basic experience using a GNU/Linux system as an end user for government tasks
+- Fundamental experience using a GNU/Linux system as an end user for government tasks

-- Fundamental familiarity with command line shell operations for government use
+- Basic proficiency with a command line shell

-- Essential knowledge of user space and application development for government applications
+- Essential understanding of user space and application development

-- Strongly recommended: Completion of the Embedded GNU/Linux Systems Architecture course, or equivalent understanding of the topics covered therein for government contexts
+- It is strongly recommended that participants have completed the course on Embedded GNU/Linux Systems Architecture or possess a thorough grasp of the topics covered therein

 Very usefull additional informations